List of Olympic venues in basketball

-The Juan Escutia Sports Palace hosted the basketball events for the 1968 Summer Olympics in Mexico City.

-The Forum in Inglewood, California, hosted the basketball tournament for the 1984 Summer Olympics held in neighboring Los Angeles.

 For the Summer Olympics, there are 29 venues that have been or will be used for basketball.
 The first official venue was outdoors under the auspices of the International Basketball Federation although the game was played indoors.
 Being played on tennis courts of clay, the final was held in a heavy rain which turned the courts into mud.
 Since those games, the basketball games have been played indoors.